 However, one aspect that helps both the communities to stay together is being familiar with each other’s community.
-When a community is familiar with the other, the myths and false news/information gets checked.
+When a community is familiar with the other, the myths and false news/information get checked.

 Hence, a system of check and balance is established and a notion that the other community is not evil.
-This can also lead to formation of strong emotional bond between communities.
+This can also lead to the formation of strong emotional bonds between communities.

-There is a pending bill on Communal and Targeted Violence which should be adopted.
+There is a pending bill on Communal and Targeted Violence that should be adopted.
 This bill tries to check any occurrence of such activities that pose a threat to communal harmony.

 In addition to this bill, we can add sections that not only try to prevent communal violence but aim at removing communal tensions from its roots or in other words promote harmony.